Hexagram 23剝Stripping Away

 Line 6 is the single surviving yang in the entire hexagram and the most concentrated image in the reading.
 The great fruit — 碩果 — has not been eaten.
 The seed is preserved.
 The hexagram has stripped everything else, and what remains at the top is the future of the next cycle.
 The image then splits sharply between two outcomes depending on who occupies the position.
 The noble person finds a chariot — 君子得輿 — the preserved seed becomes the platform on which the next phase moves.
 The small person strips their own dwelling — 小人剝廬 — the same surviving position is consumed for short-term shelter, and the entire arc of preservation is voided in the final move.

 The decision-relevant translation is the most instructive one in the hexagram.
-The work of stripping has done what it was going to do; the question line 6 is asking is whether the actor will preserve the great fruit or eat it.
+The work of stripping has done what it was going to do; the question line 6 is asking is whether you will preserve the great fruit or eat it.
 Eating it looks rational in the moment — the seed is the only remaining resource, and the temptation to consume the last asset to extend the current arc is structural.
 The hexagram is explicit that this is the small-person move and that its consequence is the stripping of the dwelling itself.
 The noble-person move is to refuse the consumption and to treat the great fruit as the seed of the next cycle, even when consuming it would relieve immediate pressure.
 Read with H24 Return directly opposite this line in the King Wen sequence, the instruction is unambiguous: the preserved yang at line 6 of H23 is the same yang that returns at line 1 of H24.
 Consume it now, and there is nothing to return.

 PostureVisible decline · protecting the last yang